Most Famous Logos with a Butterfly

 Winx Logo

 The designers who created the logo for Winx proceeded from the fact that this is a children’s cartoon about fairies.
-Therefore, instead of the letter “x,” they depicted a figure of four petals or loops, similar to a butterfly’s wings.
+Therefore, instead of the letter “x,” they depicted a figure of four petals or loops, similar to the wings of a butterfly.
 Most likely, fairy wings are meant here.
-But since the butterfly was the prototype of the creature from the German-Scandinavian myths, the connection between them is obvious.
-The handwritten font with non-standard glyphs was used for the inscription “Winx.”
-Above the “i,” instead of a dot, a four-pointed star is drawn – a magic symbol.
-The hot pink color matches the style of the wordmark and the theme of the cartoon series for girls.
+But since the butterfly was the prototype of a creature from Germanic-Scandinavian myths, the connection between them is obvious.
+For the inscription “Winx,” a handwritten font with non-standard glyphs is used.
+A four-pointed star – a magical symbol – is drawn above the letter “i” instead of a dot.
+The hot pink color corresponds to the style of the word mark and the theme of the cartoon series for girls.

 Freshtohome